dfinity/portal/docs/developer-docs/integrations/https-outcalls/https-outcalls-overview.md

 ## How to Make a Request

-For detailed information on how to utilize this feature, please refer to the [HTTPS Outcalls - How to Use](./https-outcalls-how-to-use.md) page.
+For detailed information on how to utilize this feature, please refer to the [HTTPS outcalls - How to use](./https-outcalls-how-to-use.md) page.

 The documentation includes examples demonstrating how to make the following types of requests:
 - [GET Request](./https-outcalls-get.mdx)